denisidoro/xpt/README.md

 # xpt [![CircleCI](https://circleci.com/gh/denisidoro/xpt.svg?style=svg)](https://circleci.com/gh/denisidoro/xpt) ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/denisidoro/xpt?include_prereleases)

 **xpt** is an abstraction over whatever package managers you have installed in your system.
-No need to run different setup commands based on the distro you're running anymore!
+No need to run different commands based on the distro you're running anymore!

 Let's say you want to install [ag](https://github.com/ggreer/the_silver_searcher).
 This is the required procedure:
 ```sh